 BOARD OF DIRECTORS

 Kim is Brian's daughter and was born and raised in Nashua, NH with her twin brother, John.
 She received her Bachelor Science studying Architectural Engineering Technology at the University of Hartford.
 Following Hurricane Katrina, Kim decided to pursue her Masters in Architecture at Louisiana State University.
 A lifelong passion for the environment and an interest in disaster management led her to a second Masters in Sustainable Design from Boston Architectural College in 2014.
 Kim received her Architecture license in 2017.
 She currently works in Cambridge on K-12 educational projects.
-She is also involved with the Board of Directors for the NH Chapter of the USGBC.
+She is also a member of the Board of Directors for the NH Chapter of the USGBC and Great American Downtown.
 She enjoys reading, gardening, fishing, craft beer, and watching the Red Sox and Patriots.
 She is teaching herself the Baritone Ukulele, and aspires to one day be on Jeopardy!

 Rob has had a lifelong interest in STEM from his first usage of a computer in 1968 through his work career primarily in Semiconductor Process and currently as a Technology Development Manager with Texas Instruments in Manchester, NH, supporting worldwide efforts for TI in the US, China, Japan, and Germany.
 He also serves on the Front Door Agency Board of Directors and the Nashua Zoning Board of Adjustment since 2006.
 Rob also served as the Nashua Ward 9 Alderman for one term in 2004.
 In his spare time Rob enjoys yoga, walking, running, skiing, and sailing along with spending as much time at the beach as possible.
 He resides in Nashua with his wife and has two grown children.